openstack-archive/infra-manual/doc/source/developers.rst

     on https://review.opendev.org/#/settings/ssh-keys

 We have a tutorial: :ref:`sandbox`.
-If this is your first time contributing to OpenStack, we strongly suggest you follow this tutorial.
+If this is your first time contributing to a project hosted by OpenDev, we strongly suggest you follow this tutorial.

 Accessing Gerrit over HTTPS
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^